foopod/blog6/_posts/cellular-automata-tutorial.md

 Now that we are starting to think about what will happen each iteration we can start to lay out our `_process()` function.

-The first thing we want to do, is transfer the current state of the cells to our `previous_cell_states` matrix we made before.
-To do this, lets just copy it across in a couple of for loops.
+The first thing we want to do is transfer the current state of the cells to the `previous_cell_states` matrix we made before.
+To do this, let's just copy it across in a couple of loops.

 ``` gdscript
 func _process(delta):